Find a Recipe!

 Take each piece and gather up the dough and pinch it to make a ball.
 Then put it pinch side down and gently roll around a little.

-Step by step on how to make no-knead dinner rolls.
+Step by step on how to proof the dough.

 Take a 9×13 baking pan and spray it with some vegetable oil then line it with parchment so the parchment paper overhangs the sides.